 Legendary Kentucky coach Joe B. Hall dies at 93

 LEXINGTON, Ky.
-(WYMT) - A Kentucky basketball legend is no longer with us.
+(WYMT/WKYT) - A Kentucky basketball legend is no longer with us.

 According to UK, legendary head coach Joe B. Hall died Saturday morning.

-Hall was coach of the Wildcats from 1972-85, replacing Adolph Rupp and leading them to 10 NCAA Tournament appearences including a national championship in 1978.
+Hall was coach of the Wildcats from 1972-85, replacing Adolph Rupp and leading them to 10 NCAA Tournament appearances including a national championship in 1978.

 Following his retirement from UK, Hall remained a staple in Lexington until his death.